Skip to main content

 NCAA

 Students learn key literary terms and concepts, and how to compose essays and articles in response to pieces of literature.
 They learn about certain character archetypes found in mythology that permeate modern stories of today, characterization, and types of characters (flat, round, static, dynamic).
-Students identify and evaluate writing for imagery, figurative language, metaphors, similes, and personification.

 Duration